When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

-The Novosbed mattress is a memory foam mattress with a 4″ comfort layer and 7″ support layer.
+The Novosbed is a memory foam mattress with a 4″ comfort layer and 7″ support layer.
 It has three layers of memory foam that make up the complete comfort layer and has great pressure relief.

 This mattress has minimal sinkage and low levels of bounce, maintaining that classic memory foam feel.
-It won’t leave you feeling stuck, but does offer high hug and contour.
+It won’t leave you feeling stuck, but it does offer high hug and contour.

 Click here to read our full Novosbed review.